YiMingChangJ/Path_integral_approach_with_monte_carlo_method/README.md

 - `numba`: For just-in-time compilation to speed up the code.

 You can install them using `pip`:
 ```bash
 pip install numpy matplotlib numba
 ```

 ---

-## Acknowledgements

-This project was completed as part of the ENPH/PHYS 479/879 course under the guidance of Prof. S. Hughes at Queen's University.
-It implements the quantum path integral approach to simulate the ground state of a quantum harmonic oscillator.

 Comparison of numerical solution of 1D Feynman’s Path Integral with analytical probability distribution of 1D ground-state wavefunction on Harmonic Oscillator, where numerical result is demonstrated in histogram with bins = 40, 5000 paths, 200 time slices and 100 timesteps; the black curve is analytical result obtain from 1D ground-state wavefunction with the Harmonic Oscillator:
 <p align="center">